Monitor IPFIX with

 What should I do if my devices do not support IPFIX?

 Since IPFIX is a relatively new standard, it is only supported by a small number of devices.
 Find out which protocols are supported by your hardware.
-With PRTG, you can use NetFlow and flow technologies.
+With PRTG, you can use NetFlow (v5 and v9) and flow technologies.
 Packet sniffing is another alternative for monitoring traffic.

 IPFIX Collector vs. IPFIX Viewer vs. IPFIX Analyzer

 Sysadmins often perform searches for IPFIX collectors, IPFIX viewers, and IPFIX analyzers, without really knowing which tools do what.
 An IPFIX collector is relatively straightforward: it collects IPFIX data.
 The same goes for an IPFIX viewer.
 An IPFIX analyzer, on the other hand, can be understood as a tool that goes into greater depth.
-Thanks to its easy-to-read monitoring display which lets you analyze your data traffic in detail, PRTG is much more than just a “collection” tool.
+Thanks to its easy-to-read monitoring display which lets you analyze your data traffic in detail, PRTG is much more than just a tool for collecting data.